Felixel42/mongodb-indexes-sneak-preview/README.md

 # mongodb-indexes-sneak-preview
-slides and demo stuff to explain usage of MongoDB indexes
+slides and demo stuff to explain usage of MongoDB indexes.

+## Demo